josephnglynn/logger/README.md

 ## Usage

+Before starting using any functions, call `logger::init()`, which takes an optional parameter of type `logger::Options`

 When called without any value for `OuputSettings` or with it as `DebugOnly`, there will only be output in debug builds when the `DEBUG` macro is defined.

 NOTE: `Release` means `RELEASE_AND_DEBUG`